-If the sprouting of tender green leaves is considered to be a first sign of spring, the first frost of the cool season signals that fall has officially settled in and that winter isn't far behind.
+Just as the sprouting of tender green leaves is considered one of the first signs of spring, the first frost of the cool season signals that fall has officially settled in and that winter isn't far behind.

 Look for frost to form when these atmospheric conditions are present: